tc39/proposal-array-from-async/README.md

 ### Non-iterable array-like inputs
 Array.fromAsync’s valid inputs are a superset of Array.from’s valid inputs.
-This includes non-iterable array-likes: objects that have a length property as well as indexed elements.
+This includes non-iterable array-likes: objects that have a length property as well as indexed elements (similarly to Array.prototype.values).
 The return value is still a promise that will resolve to an array.
 If the array-like object’s elements are promises, then each accessed promise is awaited before its value is added to the new array.

 One [TC39 representative’s opinion][issue #7 comment]: “[Array-likes are] very
 much not obsolete, and it’s very nice that things aren’t forced to implement the